Zegveld

 Zegveld is a village in the Dutch province of Utrecht.
 It is a part of the municipality of Woerden and lies about 5 km northwest of Woerden.

 In 2001 the town of Zegveld had 1,576 inhabitants.
 The built-up area of the town was 0.21 km2, and contained 563 residences.
 The statistical district "Zegveld" has a population of around 2360.
 This covers the entire former municipality, including the hamlets of Lagebroek and Stichtse Meije.

 White storks

 The village has a center for white storks to nest, a unique place in the area.

 History

 The village used to be a separate municipality.
 In 1989, it merged with Woerden.
 Unlike Woerden, Zegveld was always a part of the province of Utrecht.

+During World War II an American Boeing B-17 Flying Fortress crashed in 1944 near the village.